 We’ve talked before about the role of pull planning in construction.
-In order to get a better firsthand look at the importance of pull planning in construction, we sat down with an executive from one of the largest construction companies in New England.
+In order to get a better firsthand look at the importance of pull planning in construction, we sat down with an executive from one of the largest construction companies.
 They recently implemented QLean, VeilSun's pull planning application into the organization, to help convert from sticky notes to digital pull planning.
 We discussed pull planning at a high level, their experiences with specific tools they’ve used in the past, their experience with QLean, and some of their opinions on working with VeilSun.

 No matter the size or scope, every construction project seeks to benefit from strategic planning and efficient execution.
 With digital pull planning, construction companies using the right software solutions can achieve those goals in a cost-effective, easy-to-implement way.
 Plus, pull planning software lets you move faster and gives your trades real-time access into what’s going on.
 This blog will highlight six steps you can follow in order to keep your construction project on time and on task from start to finish.